-This fiscal year the department's programming once again included annual events and seasonal programming.
-The Before School Program (for grades K-4th) and After School Program (for grades K-6th) were offered again, but as full-time options only.
+During this fiscal year, the department's programming once again included annual events and seasonal programming.
+The Before School Program (for grades K-6th) and After School Program (for grades K-6th) were offered again, with the grades being expanded to 6th from 4th for the Before school program, to accommodate parents affected by the school's change in hours.
 Both programs are near or at capacity throughout the year.
 We also offered our Full Day Recreation Program.
 This was offered from 8am-4pm on days when school as not in session, but staff had development days.
-This was open to K- $6^{th}$ grade.
+This was open to K-6th grade.

 The Brooklyn TEEN Center also was offered again this fiscal year.
-During the 2016-17 school year, the Center offered after school activities such as homework help with computer lab, game room with pool, ping pong and more.
-Our TEEN members helped out at both Bunny Breakfast and Spooky Nights.
+During the 2017-18 school year, the Center offered after school activities such as homework help with computer lab, game room with pool, ping pong and more.
+Our TEEN members lent a hand at both Bunny Breakfast and Spooky Nights.

-The Summer Day Camp Program - 2016 was attended by approximately 150 children during the six-week program.
-Campers enjoyed daily camp activities and weekly field trips that included Quassy Amusement Park, Southwick Zoo and more.
+The Summer Day Camp Program -2017 was attended by over 140 children during the six-week program.
+Campers enjoyed daily camp activities and weekly field trips that included Breezy Park Waterslides, Roger Williams Zoo and more.
 The TEEN Center offered Summer Camp also, with trips including Six Flags and PawSox.
-This camp is open to campers in grades $6^{\text{th}} - 8^{\text{th}}$ .
+This camp is open to campers in grades $6^{\text{th}}-8^{\text{th}}$.

 The holiday season programs offer an opportunity to bring our residents together through our annual events such as Letters to Santa, Toys for Giving Toy Drive and our Holiday Coloring Contest which is presented in partnership with the Brooklyn Post Office.
 Our Toy Drive was again a success thanks to the generosity of our local businesses and residents.
 The program continues to see a yearly increase in families requesting assistance, and the department is always fortunate to have many residents and businesses step forward to fill those needs.
 Many children got creative and entered our Coloring Contest with entries displayed at the Brooklyn Post Office.
-Our Spooky Nights event, held at the Brooklyn Fairgrounds during one weekend in October was a huge success.
-Attendants enjoyed a hay wagon ride through haunted scenes, including actors portraying scary characters, a "haunted house" located in the Better Living Building and a bonfire area with family friendly activities.
+Our Spooky Nights event held at the Brooklyn Fairgrounds during one weekend in October was a huge success.
+Attendants enjoyed a hay wagon ride through haunted scenes, including actors portraying scary characters, a "haunted house" located in the Better Living Building, a less scary haunted house for the younger attendees, and a bonfire area with family friendly activities.
 Our Easter Egg Hunt was very well attended, and the annual Breakfast with the Bunny which included a breakfast cooked and served by the Danielson Lions Club went well.
-Our TEEN Center members and staff offered fun for the children attending, with all sorts of games and prizes in the gym.
+Our TEEN Center members and staff offered fun for the children attending, as well as a Magic Show which was presented by an area magician.

 The Summer Slam Basketball Clinic was popular and was held at the Brooklyn Middle School gym.
 This program is available to Summer Day Campers as well as all other interested area youths.
-Our fitness programs, such as Susan's Complete Fitness, Sunrise Fitness, Cross Train Fit and more offered many options for staying fit and active.
-Our Running Club has continued to be popular and is offered as a Winter Warriors program during the colder months.
-Baton Twirling was well attended.
-Adult Open Gym was well attended, and ran from November through February at the Middle School Gym.
+Our fitness programs, such as Susan's Complete Fitness, Sunrise Fitness, Running Club offered many options for staying fit and active.
+Baton Twirling was well attended, and our participants were able to participate in our Memorial Day event.
+Adult Open Gym ran from November through February at the Middle School Gym.